 Policy 2: The County should continue to monitor water management and conservation plans of surrounding jurisdictions and special district for consistency with the county comprehensive plan.

+NATURAL HAZARDS POLICY – GENERAL

+Policy 1: The County shall promote education to ensure that households are prepared to be self-sufficient for a minimum of two weeks as natural disasters can leave residents in the Seaside Rural Planning Area isolated.